kevinthf/TERN-interactive-dashboard/README.md

 3. Satellite image.
 ![oops, it seems the image has gone :(](https://github.com/kevinthf/TERN-interactive-dashboard-showcase/blob/main/tutorial_image/0083.png)

 If you’re interested in any surveyed site, you can click on a point to see its details pop up.
-Let's take "QDABBS0010" as example.
+Let's take "QDABBS0010" as example. <br/>
 ![oops, it seems the image has gone :(](https://github.com/kevinthf/TERN-interactive-dashboard-showcase/blob/main/tutorial_image/014.png)

 Copy the site name, go to the “Sites Detail” tab, and paste it into the search box to browse the recorded species and their abundance.
 ![oops, it seems the image has gone :(](https://github.com/kevinthf/TERN-interactive-dashboard-showcase/blob/main/tutorial_image/015.png)

 After arranging the species in ascending order of abundance, which species is the most dominant in this site?
+Can you describe what this species looks like?<br/>
 ![oops, it seems the image has gone :(](https://github.com/kevinthf/TERN-interactive-dashboard-showcase/blob/main/tutorial_image/016.png)

 #### Quick acitvity